 There are hidden meanings behind the products

 There is a great deal of thought and intention placed on the design of the products.
-Threshold’s reversible toile placemat features a scenic winter landscape that was inspired by a vintage postcard the designer came across at a flea market in Minnesota.Buy Now
+Threshold’s reversible toile placemat features a scenic winter landscape that was inspired by vintage postcards found in antique shops.Buy Now

 Opalhouse’s eclectically colorful Holiday collection boasts a series of pieces inspired by the designers’ sourcing trip to Europe.
 The orange and red bottle brush trees—in addition to the boldly saturated votives and candlesticks holders—were crafted to emulate similar pieces spotted in Amsterdam’s Christmas market.Buy Now

-New this year, Target launched a personalized gift station featuring retro Christmas sacks, inspired by items the team spotted in London.
+New this year, Target launched a personalized gift station featuring retro Christmas sacks, inspired by items the team spotted during their European travels.
 The burlap sacks can be customized and make for the ultimate decor under the tree.Buy Now

 An in-house illustrator creates bespoke designs